 Before being elected to public office, Cristina Garcia had already staked her claim as a warrior for ethical conduct in local and state government.
-When the City of Bell corruption scandal broke, gaining national attention, Bell residents turned to Cristina to take action.
+When the city of Bell corruption scandal broke, gaining national attention, Bell residents turned to Cristina to take action.
 She worked with concerned citizens to form the Bell Association to Stop the Abuse (BASTA), a local advocacy organization that forced Bell's corrupt officials out of office and ushered in accountability and transparency for the first time in the city's history.

-To address the black cloud of corruption that hung over the state Capitol, Assemblymember Garcia introduced a wide ranging ethics and transparency package of bills, the “Political Conduct, Ethics and Public Trust Acts of 2014,” written to reform our political structure and help to restore the public's trust in their government.
+To address the black cloud of corruption that hung over the State Capitol, Assemblymember Garcia introduced a wide ranging ethics and transparency package of bills, the “Political Conduct, Ethics and Public Trust Acts of 2014,” written to reform our political structure and help to restore the public's trust in their government.
 Through the political turmoil, she succeeded in her legislative efforts and was rewarded when Governor Jerry Brown signed five of her reform measures into law.

-Equal to being a tireless activist for higher ethical standards in government, Cristina is a passionate advocate on issues concerning Women and Children.
-Today, as a statewide leader, Assemblymember Garcia continues her efforts to protect and educate our state's children and is dedicated to empowering women on all levels.
+Cristina is also a passionate advocate for issues concerning civic engagement.
+Today, as a statewide leader, Assemblymember Garcia continues her efforts to protect and educate our state's children and is dedicated to educating, engaging and empowering her community on all levels.

-A math teacher for thirteen years prior to joining the Assembly, Cristina taught statistics at the University of Southern California, mathematics at Los Angeles City Community College and taught middle school and high school mathematics through the Jaime Escalante Program at East Los Angeles Community College and at Huntington Park High School.
+A math teacher for thirteen years prior to joining the Assembly, Cristina taught statistics at the University of Southern California, mathematics at Los Angeles City Community College, and taught middle school and high school mathematics through the Jaime Escalante Program at East Los Angeles Community College and at Huntington Park High School.

 As a teacher, Cristina understood the damage to students that bullying created, on both an emotional and physical level.
-This inspired her in 2012 to author AB 256, Cyber-Bulling legislation giving educators the authority to discipline students who engage in cyber bullying - harassment by electronic means – on, or away, from the school campus.
+This inspired her in 2012 to author AB 256, which was Cyber-Bulling legislation giving educators the authority to discipline students who engage in cyber bullying - harassment by electronic means – on, or away, from the school campus.
 AB 256 was signed into law by Governor Brown in 2013.

 Cristina lives in the in the Southeast Los Angeles community of Bell Gardens, where she was raised and attended local public schools.
-She went on to earn a Bachelor’s Degree from Pomona College, a Master’s Degree and a Secondary teaching credential from Claremont Graduate University and is presently a doctoral candidate at USC.
+She went on to earn a bachelor's degree from Pomona College, a master's degree and a secondary teaching credential from Claremont Graduate University, and is presently a doctoral candidate at USC.